 - 1. As near the right of way line as possible. - 2.
 Outside of the clear zone. - 3.
 Five feet from the shoulder point on flush shoulder roadways. - 4.
-As far from edge of traffic lane as practical.
+At the shoulder point.

+Sidewalks shall not be constructed contiguous to the roadway pavement.
 Nearing intersections, the sidewalk should be transitioned as necessary to provide a more functional crossing location that also meets driver expectation.
-Further guidance on the placement of stop or yield lines and crosswalks is provided in the MUTCD and the Design Standards.
+Further guidance on the placement of stop or yield lines and crosswalks is provided in the MUTCD, Part 3 and the Design Standards Indexes 17344 and 17346.